k3vmcd/tirelinc/README.md

 - Time of day (e.g., typical travel times)

 ### Tire Rotation
-The integration provides a "Rotation Pattern" select entity to help manage tire rotations:
+The integration provides a "Rotation Pattern" select entity to help manage tire rotations.
+When you physically rotate your tires, select the matching pattern to automatically remap the sensors to their new positions.

+Available patterns by configuration:

 **2-Tire Configuration:**
 ```